Ishashingala04/Ishashingala04/README.md

 I specialize in developing **high-performance and scalable cross-platform apps** using **React Native, JavaScript, and TypeScript**.
 I enjoy turning ideas into real products by creating **smooth UI/UX, optimized performance, and reliable app architecture**.

-I have worked on different types of applications including **trading apps, live score apps, notification systems, games, and music streaming applications**.
-I also have experience integrating **APIs, real-time data, and third-party libraries** to build feature-rich mobile solutions.

 ---
 ## ✨ About Me